- Python Basics

 - Python Examples

-As name suggests, identifier is a name that identifies an object in a Python program.
-Object may be a variable, class, function etc. For example:
+As the name suggests, an identifier is a name that identifies an object in a Python program.
+An object may be a variable, class, function, etc. For example:

 var = "codescracker.com" a = 100 b = 200 def myfun(): print(var) class myclass: def sum(self, num_one, num_two): return num_one+num_two myfun() obj = myclass() print("Sum = ", obj.sum(a, b))

-In above program, the list of identifiers are:
+In the above program, the list of identifiers is as follows:

 - var